 Your permit is successfully purchased when you receive a confirmation email to your University-issued email address.
 If you do not receive confirmation, contact the Office of Transportation Services at firstname.lastname@example.org.

 Purchase your permit at the Office of Transportation Services at 619 McKinley St., suite 100.
 You must have your student ID, vehicle registration, and payment.
 Payments accepted include debit/credit card, money order, and Cajun Cash.
 Checks and cash are not accepted.
-The office will be closed for the summer.
-Please check our Facebook page toward the end of July for lobby hours in effect on August 3.
+Current office hours are 10:00 a.m. - 2:00 p.m.
+Mondays through Thursdays and 8:00 a.m. - 12:00 p.m. on Fridays.

-Handicap Parking Permits - NEW PROCESS starting Fall 2020
+Handicap Parking Permits - NEW PROCESS continuing for Spring 2021

-The Office of Transportation Services is moving to electronic submission of state issued handicap credentials to obtain a handicap parking permit for students and employees starting August 3, 2020.
-This change is being put into place in an effort to reduce the foot traffic in our lobby for the safety of the students, employees and our staff.
+The Office of Transportation Services moved to electronic submission of state issued handicap credentials to obtain a handicap parking permit for students and employees effective August 3, 2020.
+This change was put into place in an effort to reduce the foot traffic in our lobby for the safety of the students, employees and our staff.

-Students who had a handicap parking permit for the spring 2020 semester and whose state issued credentials are still in effect should send an email that includes their full name, ULID and cell phone number to email@example.com requesting to purchase their fall 2020 commuter handicap parking permit online.
+Students who had a handicap parking permit for the fall 2020 semester and whose state issued credentials are still in effect should send an email that includes their full name, ULID and cell phone number to email@example.com requesting to purchase their spring 2021 commuter handicap parking permit online.
 We will confirm we have all the necessary credentials on file and then send an email within 2 business days with instructions.
 If we have any questions, we will email or call.
 Locations for parking for students with a commuter handicap parking permit can be found on the Zone Map.